GRIN2B-related neurodevelopmental disorder: Causes

 This condition is caused by mutations in the GRIN2B gene, located in chromosome 12.

-This gene makes instructions into how to make a protein called GluN2B, a type of NMDA receptor, which is found in brain neurons during ante-natal brain development.
+This gene instructs how to make a protein called GluN2B, a type of NMDA receptor, which is found in brain neurons during ante-natal brain development.
 It is involved in correct brain development and function, regulating memory, synaptic plasticity and the ability of learning.

 Epidemiology

 Around 100 cases have been described in medical literature.